 Add-ons range from $19 to $49, and you can purchase them in bundles here.

 The Google Analytics for WordPress by MonsterInsights allows you to track your blog easily and always stays up to date with the newest features in Google Analytics.
 You can easily setup Google Analytics on your WordPress website with just a few clicks, and it takes less than 5 minutes.

 It highlights the most important stats, so you can easily grow your website traffic and conversions.
 In one glance, you can get a clear view of how you’re doing.
 You can see how people use your site, including which pages they go to first, how long do they stay, how many pages do they visit before leaving, and more, while there is also a referral detection feature that shows you exactly where people are coming from and where they are going.

-It goes even further that that to show you the most popular posts, pages and sections of your website, so you can get a clear view of what’s working and what’s not.
+It goes even further than that to show you the most popular posts, pages and sections of your website, so you can get a clear view of what’s working and what’s not.
 This allows you to start making data-driven decisions.

-It also includes e-commerce and goal tracking, so with MonsterInsights you can easily track your sales, downloads, user searches, outbound links, affiliate links, emails and other custom dimensions.
+It also includes e-commerce and goal tracking, so with MonsterInsights you can easily track your sales, downloads, user searches, outbound links, affiliate links, emails, and other custom dimensions.